 Sign up and tell us in the comments, and we'll call you back.

 Nadia Jacobson is a Jerusalem-based writer and editor.
-She is a fiction editor at the Ilanot Review, an Israeli international journal of creative writing in English, and serves as co-Municipal Liaison for the Jerusalem region of National Novel Writing Month, 2016 (nanowrimo.org).
+She is a fiction editor at the Ilanot Review, an Israeli international journal of creative writing in English, and served as co-Municipal Liaison for the Jerusalem region of National Novel Writing Month, 2015 & 2016 (nanowrimo.org).
 She holds an MA in English Literature and Creative Writing from Bar-Ilan University, and her fiction has appeared or is forthcoming in The Binnacle, Annalemma, Every Day Fiction, and a number of anthologies.
 A long-time member of the Jerusalem Writing Circle, she has taught creative writing at Emunah Ve’Omanut and privately, and has experience coaching writers from first draft to publication.
 Nadia was a madricha in English Bnei Akiva for 10-17 year-olds.

 Lonnie Monka is a poet, working as a writer, editor, and translator.
 He is the founder of Jerusalism, a social initiative that fosters literary community by organizing events that bring readers and writers together.
 He has worked and volunteered with Jewish summer camps in Israel, America, and the Ukraine.
 In the IDF, he ran the extracurricular educational programming for the soldiers.

 © 2017 WriteSpace Jerusalem